antocuni/antocuni.github.io/blog/posts/2025/07-claude-bashrc/index.md

 and try to run `claude` again.
 This time, it didn't modify the file.
 Maybe the logic is triggered only when there is an update?

+!!! info "Update Jul 8 2025, 09:57"
+    I ran claude again and it updated to version 1.0.44.
+My alias in .bashrc is gone again, so it seems likely that it's triggered at every update.

 ## Conclusion

 I don't know for sure whether `claude` modified my `.bashrc` during the